michaelisvas/GreenDiSC_Exeter_RILD/README.md

-# Why, as researchers, do we need to think about environmental sustainability?
+# Research computing sustainability at Exeter

-Sustainable computing induction and training for research groups at RILD
+## Why, as researchers, do we need to think about environmental sustainability?